fmdlc/ansible-k3s-raspberry/README.md

 #### Edit the inventory

-Add your Pubic SSH to desired hosts in order to enable Ansible to login, then edit the inventory (`hosts.ini`):
+Add your Public SSH to desired hosts in order to enable Ansible to login, then edit the inventory (`hosts.ini`):

 ```ini
 [master]